germanfgv/firecrest-v2/docs/setup/arch/systems/README.md

 ## Going deeper

-The command execution from FirecREST API server to the HPC cluster is done **via SSH connection using HPC cluster users' credentials**.
+The command execution from FirecREST API server to the HPC cluster is done **via SSH connection using HPC system users' credentials**.

 This means that FirecREST can be installed in any platform or infrastructure (cloud provider, VM, local system) with SSH access to the target system(s) configured.
 It doesn't need to be installed in the same VPN or VLAN of the system.